-In supervised learning, there exist several approaches to detect transition temperatures. (i) The first approach relies on a binary classification \cite{CM17,CMK17,LTJ18,KK18, BAL20,CAAL20,YS20}: a NN is trained on a dataset where each data is labeled with, for instance, $1$ (ordered) or $0$ (disordered) so that it identifies whether the input is ordered or disordered.
+In supervised learning, there exist several approaches to detect transition temperatures. (i) The first approach relies on a binary classification \cite{CM17,CMK17,LTJ18,KK18, BAL20,CAAL20,YS20}: a NN is trained on a dataset where each data is labeled with, e.g., $1$ (ordered) or $0$ (disordered) so that it identifies whether the input is ordered or disordered.
 Namely, prior information about phases is provided to the NN as labels of training samples.
-The trained NN can precisely detect the transition temperature by automatically reading the value of the order parameter of the input sample. (ii) The second approach is more naive and trains a NN only on data labeled with temperatures at which they are generated \cite{TT17,AOT18,KKT19,MT18}.
+The trained NN can precisely detect the transition temperature by automatically reading the value of the order parameter of the input sample. (ii) The second approach is more naive and trains a NN only on data labeled with the temperatures at which they are generated \cite{TT17,AOT18,KKT19,MT18}.
 In other words, information about phases is not provided to the NN.
 Nevertheless, the NN spontaneously captures phase transitions by automatically detecting the internal energy or magnetization \cite{KKT19}. (iii) The third approach utilizes a transferability of NNs.
-A NN trained on one system surprisingly detects the transition point in other similar systems obtained by, for instance, changing a lattice topology or a form of interaction in the Ising model \cite{CM17,CFMPRC19,CAAL20}, a number of filling in the Hubbard model \cite{CMK17}, and a spin state number in the $q$-state Potts model \cite{SMOL20,BAL20,YS20}.
+A NN trained on one system surprisingly detects the transition point in other similar systems obtained by, e.g., changing a lattice topology or a form of interaction in the Ising model \cite{CM17,CFMPRC19,CAAL20}, a filling number in the Hubbard model \cite{CMK17}, and a spin state number in the $q$-state Potts model \cite{SMOL20,BAL20,YS20}.

 Despite these successes, in many cases, NNs work as black boxes, and a systematic understanding of how NNs identify and extract features from complex objects (in our case, images of spin configurations) is a crucial ingredient for the universal application of NNs to various problems in the natural/social sciences.
-See \cite{ISY18} for an interesting argument in terms of some relation between renormalization group and deep NN.
+See Ref. \cite{ISY18} for an interesting argument in terms of some relation between renormalization groups and deep NNs.